w3c-fedid/FedCM/delegation_oriented_api.md

 ### Recovery Flow

-Recovery code is an opaque value that can be computed given user id, directed email, and salt e.g., `recovery code = SHA512(user_id, RP, salt)`.
+Recovery code is an opaque value that can be computed given user id, RP site, and salt e.g., `recovery code = SHA512(user_id, RP, salt)`.

 This allows RP to IDP to be able to uniquely identify the user if they collaborate.
-This enables the recovery mechanism for a user to sign in to their account in a new browser or platform that does not support WebID.
+This enables the recovery mechanism for a user to sign in to their account in a new browser or a platform that does not support WebID.
 A random salt ensures that neither RP nor IDP is able to unblind themselves simply by enumerating all possible values.

 Here we articulate the flow where a user is trying to sign in to their existing